-- 1) Each utility must eliminate coal-fired resources from its allocation of electricity by the end of 2025.
+- Eliminating Coal - Each utility must eliminate coal-fired resources from its allocation of electricity by the end of 2025.
 Coal-fired resource depreciation schedules shall be reconfigured to meet the 2025 date; this can include qualified transmission lines that will no longer be used once coal resources are not being used.
-(Section 3(2)) - 2) Coal retired prior to 2025 by a multi-state electric utility with less than 250,000 customers (Pacific Power) may apply the total amount of coal megawatt hours (MWhs) eliminated as an equivalent number of MWhs of non-emitting generation needed to comply with the clean energy standard targets before 2035.
+(Section 3(2)) - Coal retired prior to 2025 by a multi-state electric utility with less than 250,000 customers (Pacific Power) may apply the total amount of coal megawatt hours (MWhs) eliminated as an equivalent number of MWhs of non-emitting generation needed to comply with the clean energy standard targets before 2035.
 The utility must demonstrate for every MWh of early action compliance credit there is a real permanent reduction in GHG emission in the Western Interconnection directly associated with that credit.
-(Section 4 (11)) - 3) RCW 80.84.010, which authorizes creation of a retirement account to hold funds to cover decommissioning and remediation costs for coal units, is amended to be allowable for any coal-fired electric generator that, in whole or part, serves customers in Washington.
-(Section 16) - 4) Failure to eliminate coal after 2025 will result in an administrative penalty of \$150/MWh for non-complying power.
-(Section 9(1)(a)(i))

-2030 Clean Energy Standard (Section 4, unless otherwise noted)

-By January 1, 2030, all electric utilities' retail sales of electricity must be greenhouse gas neutral.
-All utilities must:

-- 1) Pursue all cost-effective, reliable and feasible conservation, efficiency and demand response (DR), consistent with current law if applicable, to reduce or manage the retail electric load, and - 2) Use electricity from a combination of renewable and non-emitting resources equal to at least 80% of each utility's retail electric load over sequential, four-year compliance periods starting January 1, 2030.
+(Section 4 (11)) - RCW 80.84.010, which authorizes creation of a retirement account to hold funds to cover decommissioning and remediation costs for coal units, is amended to be allowable for any coal- fired electric generator that, in whole or part, serves customers in Washington.
+(Section 16) - Failure to eliminate coal after 2025 will result in an administrative penalty of \$150/MWh for non-complying power.
+(Section 9(1)(a)(i)) - 2030 Clean Energy Standard (Section 4, unless otherwise noted) - By January 1, 2030, all electric utilities' retail sales of electricity must be greenhouse gas neutral.
+All utilities must: - Pursue all cost-effective, reliable and feasible conservation, efficiency and demand response (DR), consistent with current law if applicable, to reduce or manage the retail electric load, and - Use electricity from a combination of renewable and non-emitting resources equal to at least 80% of each utility's retail electric load over sequential, four-year compliance periods starting January 1, 2030.
 All renewable energy resources used for compliance must be documented by renewable energy credits (RECs) and must be retired in the tracking system, while non-emitting resources must be generated during each compliance period and verified by documentation that shows any related non-energy attributes are owned by the claiming utility.
-Existing hydropower and new pumped storage may be used to meet the standard. - 3) Match the remaining 20% of retail load with alternative compliance options, via: - a) the acquisition and retirement of unbundled renewable energy credits (includes thermal RECs from biomass), - b) alternative compliance payments,
+Existing hydropower and new pumped storage may be used to meet the standard. - Match the remaining 20% of retail load with alternative compliance options, via: - The acquisition and retirement of unbundled renewable energy credits (includes thermal RECs from biomass), - Alternative compliance payments, - Investments in energy transformation projects (ETPs), which must be associated with consumption of energy in Washington, result in a net reduction in GHG emissions, and must not otherwise be required by law.Electricity from an energy recovery municipal waste facility constructed prior to